 Though it is preferable to have disjoint training and evaluation sets, because the data available is limited, we used a cross-validation approach.
 We divided the data into 10 subsets and at each step use one of these subsets as the evaluation set and other 9 subsets as training data.
 At each step we trained models from a flat-start state using the corresponding training data.
 After rotating through all 10 subsets, we concatenated the results to obtain the overall estimate of performance.
 Statistics on both the training and evaluation sets are reported in terms of MSE, correlation and R values.

 We have used two feature selection algorithms to explore which features are most important: sequential feature selection (the function sequentialfs in MATLAB) (Aha & Bankert, 1996) and random forests (the function TreeBagger in MATLAB) (Breiman, 2001).
 We began with a set of 150 features.
 We generated 7 subsets of these features as shown in Table 2.
-Set 1 was generated using sequential feature selection and linear regression with correlation as the criterion function.
+Set 1 was generated using sequential feature selection (SFS) and linear regression with correlation as the criterion function.
 Set 2 was similar to set 1 except it used MSE as the criterion.
 Sets 3 and 4 used sequential feature selection with a neural network, with correlation and MSE as criteria.
 Sets 5 and 6 used a regression tree (built using the MATLAB function RegressionTree.template), with correlation and MSE as criteria respectively.
 Set 7 used the RF approach previously described.
 We see in Table 2 that approximately 50 features seems to be optimal but as few as 7 features gives reasonable performance.
+SFS selected features such as duration, length and count as the most relevant, particularly for the case of 7 features.
 It also appears the training data is large enough to support these kinds of investigations as the results are well-behaved as a function of the number of features.

 A plot of feature importance as determined by the RF algorithm is shown in Figure 5.
 Count, which represents the frequency of occurrence of a word, is recognized as the most important feature (its removal causes the highest increase in error.)
-Note that this does not mean that count is the most important feature in predicting the error rate.
-It simply means that the other features are highly correlated with each other, so removing any one of these does not appreciably reduce the information content in the feature vector.
-Figure 5
+Note that this does not mean that count is the most relevant feature in predicting the error rate.
+It simply means that other features are highly correlated with each other, so removing any one of these does not appreciably reduce the information content in the feature vector.
+Figure 5 demonstrates that no individual feature stands out as having a large predictive power.
+For example, N-grams of phonemes individually occur so infrequently that it is very hard for any one N-gram to influence the error rate.
+On the other hand, duration, length and other such aggregrate features are correlated to each other and hence in combination don’t provide a significant amount of new information.
+Therefore, we must explore more sophisticated combinations of these features.